 Q18: How did Mandela’s imprisonment impact his perspective on freedom and justice?

-A18: Mandela’s imprisonment for 27 years strengthened his resolve and deepened his commitment to the fight for freedom and justice.
-Despite the hardships of confinement, he remained steadfast in his belief in the eventual triumph of justice over oppression.
+A18: Mandela’s 27-year imprisonment strengthened his resolve and deepened his commitment to the fight for freedom and justice.
+Despite the hardships of confinement, he remained steadfast in his conviction that justice would ultimately prevail over oppression.

 Q19: What role did Mandela play in the negotiation process to end apartheid?

-A19: Mandela was pivotal in negotiating an end to apartheid through dialogue and reconciliation.
+A19: Mandela played a pivotal role in negotiating an end to apartheid through dialogue and reconciliation.
 He engaged in talks with the apartheid government, leading to the eventual transition to democracy and the dismantling of apartheid laws.

 Q20: How did Mandela’s leadership style contribute to South Africa’s transition to democracy?